-If we only recruited people from a certain age range, race or gender, life would be pretty dull!!
-I once saw an advert that read: the company is looking to recruit an individual with “at least seven years’ experience (preferably continuous)”
+If we only hired employees from a certain background, age or gender, life would be pretty boring!
+I once saw a discriminatory job advert that said the company was looking to recruit someone with “at least seven years’ experience (preferably continuous)”.

-It is arguably discriminatory on the grounds of age and, possibly, sex.
-The fact that the advertisement specifies a requirement for individuals with “at least seven years’” experience invariably means that older applicants are more advantaged than younger applicants since they are more likely to have at least that level of experience.
-Furthermore, the fact that seven years’ continuous experience is stated to be preferable arguably means that women are being put at a disadvantage because they are more likely to have had a break in employment (to care for children, for example) than their male counterparts.
+The above example is arguably a discriminatory job advert on the grounds of age and possibly sex.
+Specifying they need “at least seven years’” experience means older candidates have an advantage over younger candidates, as they are likely to have more experience.
+The fact that seven years’ continuous experience is preferable also arguably means women are at a disadvantage because women are more likely to have employment breaks than men (for example to care for children).

 Only use phrases like ‘recent graduate’ or ‘highly experienced’ when these are actual requirements of the job.
 This could discriminate against younger or older people who might not have had the opportunity to get certain qualifications.